benjaminion/upgrading-ethereum-book/src/book.md

 ##### `MIN_DEPOSIT_AMOUNT`

 `MIN_DEPOSIT_AMOUNT` is not actually used anywhere within the Phase&nbsp;0 Beacon Chain Specification document.
-Where it is used is within the [deposit contract](https://github.com/ethereum/eth2.0-specs/blob/v1.0.0/solidity_deposit_contract/deposit_contract.sol#L113) that [was deployed](https://etherscan.io/address/0x00000000219ab540356cbb839cbe05303d7705fa#code) to the Ethereum 1 chain.
+Rather, it is used in the [deposit contract](https://github.com/ethereum/eth2.0-specs/blob/v1.0.0/solidity_deposit_contract/deposit_contract.sol#L113) that [was deployed](https://etherscan.io/address/0x00000000219ab540356cbb839cbe05303d7705fa#code) to the Ethereum 1 chain.
 Any amount less than this value sent to the deposit contract is reverted.

+Allowing stakers to make deposits smaller than a full stake is useful for topping-up a validator's balance if its effective balance has dropped below 32&nbsp;Ether, so as to maintain full productivity.
+However, this actually led to a [vulnerability](https://medium.com/immunefi/rocketpool-lido-frontrunning-bug-fix-postmortem-e701f26d7971) for some staking pools, involving the front-running of deposits.
+In some circumstances, a front-running attacker could change a genuine depositor's withdrawal credentials to their own.

 ##### `MAX_EFFECTIVE_BALANCE`

-There is a concept of "effective balance" for validators: whatever a validator's actual total stake (balance), its voting power is weighted by its effective balance, even if it has much more at stake.
+There is a concept of "effective balance" for validators: whatever a validator's total balance, its voting power is weighted by its effective balance, even if its actual balance is higher.
 Effective balance is also the amount on which all rewards, penalties, and slashings are calculated&mdash;it's used a lot in the protocol

 The `MAX_EFFECTIVE_BALANCE` is the highest effective balance that a validator can have: 32 Ether.
 Any balance above this is ignored.
-Note that this means that staking rewards _don't_ compound in the usual case (unless our balance somehow falls below 32 Ether at some point).
+Note that this means that staking rewards don't compound in the usual case (unless a validator's effective balance somehow falls below 32&nbsp;Ether, in which case rewards kind of compound).

 There is a discussion in the [Design Rationale](https://notes.ethereum.org/@vbuterin/rkhCgQteN?type=view#Why-32-ETH-validator-sizes) of why 32 Ether was chosen as the staking amount.
 In short, we want enough validators to keep the chain both alive and secure under attack, but not so many that the message overhead on the network becomes too high.